HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 A table is displayed below that lists information about each mutation including:

-* __ID:__ A UUID Code for the mutation assigned by the GDC, when clicked will bring a user to the [Mutation Page](MutationEntity.md)
+* __ID:__ A UUID Code for the mutation assigned by the GDC, when clicked will bring a user to the [Mutation Summary Page](MutationEntity.md)
 * __DNA Change:__ The chromosome and starting coordinates of the mutation are displayed along with the nucleotide differences between the reference genome and tumor sample.
 * __Type:__ A general classification of the mutation
 * __Consequences:__ The effects the mutation has on the gene coding for a protein (i.e. synonymous, missense, non-coding transcript).
-A link to the [Gene Page](GeneEntity.md) for the gene affected by the mutation is included
+A link to the [Gene Summary Page](GeneEntity.md) for the gene affected by the mutation is included
 * __# Affected Cases in Project:__ The number of affected cases in the particular project
 * __# Affected Cases in Across all Projects:__ The number of affected cases, expressed as number across all projects.
 Choosing the arrow next to the percentage will expand the selection with a breakdown of each affected project.
 * __Impact:__ A subjective classification of the severity of the variant consequence.
 The categories are: